jericovalino/Flex-Defect-Detection/README.md

 Your can download the label and trained model [here](https://drive.google.com/open?id=10P9eOnwiRWgtlqGMUap13Fp6I2S0Rr3g).

 #### Configuring the Python Script
-Get the flex_cosmetic_quality_defect_detection.py and all assets images from this repo and place it inside the C:\Train_Mask_RCNN\Tensorflow_API-Custom_Mask_RCNN folder (It maybe different in yours). <br/>
+Get the flex_defect_detection.pyw and assets folder from this repo and place it inside the C:\Train_Mask_RCNN\Tensorflow_API-Custom_Mask_RCNN folder (It maybe different in yours). <br/>
 Open the script using code editor, then edit the default "PATHS" to match your set-up.

 #### User's Guide
-* To open the application, just double click the icon app.pyw.
+* To open the application, just double click the icon flex_defect_detection.pyw.
 The window will open after a few seconds. <br/>
 * To start the detection, position the flex that are you going to test in front of the microscope camera.
 You can see the video stream from the camera in the window application.
 Click the "RUN DETECTION" button.
 The first run will take a while since it's going to load and run the inference into the computer's memory so please be patient.
 The following run will take much less time of about 6-7 seconds for the detection to complete. <br/>
 * After the detection, a window that shows the image result will pop-up.
 Under the detection button, the word will show "PASS" if there is no defect detected in the flex, otherwise "FAIL" if the flex didn't pass the inspection.
 * To start again, just close the pop-up window and repeat the same proccess. <br/>